slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Who knew the first AI battles would be fought by artists?

+2023-01-03

+### Hydrogel interfaces for merging humans and machines

+2023-01-03

 ### Major breakthrough in nuclear fusion

 2022-12-22